By Frank Rotering | December 22, 2022

 The top of the diagram shows that SRM is unique in its capacity to achieve global cooling.
 Reducing GHG releases will decrease the rate of global warming, but cannot cool the Earth.
 Only two methods can achieve this end: GHG removal (GGR) and SRM.
 Unfortunately GGR at scale is infeasible due to energy and material constraints, and it would be far too slow for our survival.
 The only measure that remains is SRM.
 Its dismissal by the emissions-reductions story is therefore a rejection of global cooling and a commitment to further warming.
 As is now evident, this path is catastrophic for both humankind and the natural world.

-Unless emissions reductions are replaced by the rational response - minimized GHG releases, optimized aerosol releases, and large-scale SRM - a disastrous climate future will inevitably unfold.
+The conclusion is clear: unless emissions reductions are replaced by the rational response - minimized GHG releases, optimized aerosol releases, and large-scale SRM - a disastrous climate future will inevitably unfold.